ajarara/sops-file.el/README.md

 `sops-file-auto-mode` is a global minor mode that attaches a hook to yaml-mode and installs an entry into auto-mode-alist, so that regular `M-x find-file`s apply the format (whether yaml-mode is installed or not).
 If creation rules are lax, then sops-file will consider any yaml file as a sops file and will apply the format!

-Users are welcome to attach `sops-file-entry-hook` to any major mode they like: if sops-file determines that this file is managed, sops-file will attempt to apply the format encoding.
+Users are welcome to attach `sops-file-entry-trigger` to any major mode hook they like: if sops-file determines that this file is managed, sops-file will attempt to apply the format encoding.
 On decyption failure we write to `*sops-file-error*`.

 Users can also use this to create sops files for the first time, simply do `M-x format-find-file` on any path.
 Provided there is a creation_rule for that path, the contents will never hit disk decrypted.